-Although Northern Cyprus is a small country, some readers may be surprised to learn that it has seven international universities offering world-class education in the English language to over 70,000 students from more than 80 countries around the world.
+Although Northern Cyprus is a small country, some readers may be surprised to learn that it has seven international North Cyprus Universities offering world-class education in the English language to over 70,000 students from more than 80 countries around the world.
 The TRNC has a very welcoming visa policy and multi-cultural atmosphere which enables a growing number of these students to easily and safely attend degree courses from countries all over the world.

 World class facilities & boom in North Cyprus student numbers

 The North Cyprus government has put education at the top of its agenda and as a result student numbers are growing rapidly.
 At EMU (Eastern Mediterranean University) alone, the number of international students has almost quadrupled within the last four years to 5,500 this year.
 Education in North Cyprus contributes $875m (£581m) to the government’s $ 1.6 billion (£1billion) budget.
 Private investors including Suat Gunsel, who is on the Forbes list of the world’s billionaires, and has invested hugely into his own Near East University in Lefkosa (Nicosia).
 NEU boasts a state-of-the-art teaching hospital with advanced medical equipment that is unique to the island, drawing patients from the Greek south and internationally.
 The journalism department has its own television and radio studios, broadcasting 24-hour programs around the island.
 Sports facilities include an Olympic-size swimming pool.